floored1585/pixel/README.md

   * Create symlinks to Pixel's scripted dashboards with the following commands:
   * `ln -s /var/www/pixel/current/grafana/device.js /usr/share/grafana/public/dashboards/device.js`
   * `ln -s /var/www/pixel/current/grafana/interface.js /usr/share/grafana/public/dashboards/interface.js`
+  * Create a default InfluxDB datasource in Grafana that points to your InfluxDB installation.

 Adding Devices
 -------

 There is currently only one way of adding devices:

-You must first configure the list of devices (and IPs) that Pixel should monitor in `config/hosts.yaml`.
+You must first configure the list of devices (and IPs) that Pixel should monitor in `config/hosts.yaml` (see `config/hosts.example.yaml` for formatting example).

-Once you have valid YAML with devices and IPs, run `curl http://127.0.0.1/v2/devices/populate` on the application server.
-This will update Pixel's database to match what is in `hosts.yaml` (it will add new devices and remove devices no longer present in `hosts.yaml`).
+Once you have valid YAML with devices and IPs, run `curl http://127.0.0.1/v2/devices/populate` on the application server (or visit that URL in a browser).
+This will update Pixel's database to match your `hosts.yaml` (it will add new devices and remove devices no longer present in `hosts.yaml`).

 Configuration
 -------